The Horizon By Your Side Team Offers Support When You Need It

-In addition, your Clinical Nurse Educator can help you:
+Clinical Nurse Educator

-• Understand financial assistance options
+• Understanding cost assistance options

 • Coordinate delivery with the specialty pharmacy to schedule shipments of your medicine

-• Get injection training and support
+• Getting injection training and support

 • Connect to a sharps disposal program for easy needle and syringe pickup and disposal

-Read transcript
+Read Transcript

 My name is Irma.
 I'm the clinical nurse educator.
 When I go to the patient's house, the first thing I do is I introduce myself and my role and why I'm there for that day.
 I give them an opportunity to just share everything that they've been through.